Locklizard

 Selling online courses securely – enforcing elearning copyright and intellectual property protection

 There are many businesses selling online courses that choose a DRM system such as that designed by Locklizard, to protect their intellectual property wherever and whenever it is being used.
-Locklizard enforce copyright ownership and control of elearning course materials and courseware providing complete intellectual property protection for online courses and training materials.
-Securely sell online courses from your website without fear that they will be shared, copied and pirated.
+Locklizard enforces copyright ownership and control of elearning course materials and courseware, providing complete intellectual property protection for online courses and training materials.
+Securely sell online courses from your website without fear that they will be shared, copied, or pirated.

 FAQs